 The College of Naturopaths of Ontario is the governing body for the profession in Ontario.
-As a regulator, the College’s goals are to protect patients, and support their right to safe, competent and ethical care.
-The College holds member professionals – about 1,200 Naturopathic Doctors across the province – accountable for their conduct and practice.
+As a regulator, the College’s goals are to protect patients and support their right to safe, competent and ethical care.
+The College holds its Members – about 1,400 naturopathic doctors across the province – accountable for their conduct and practice.

 The roles and powers of the College of Naturopaths of Ontario are set out under the Regulated Health Professions Act, 1991 and the Naturopathy Act, 2007.
 The main roles of the College are to:

-- Issue certificates of registration to NDs who have met the professional requirements, enabling them to practise.
+- Issue certificates of registration to naturopaths who have met the professional requirements, enabling them to practise.

-- Assist Naturopathic Doctors to remain current with their practice and grow their knowledge throughout their careers.
-That includes setting out quality assurance and continuing education programs, and practice hour requirements.
+- Assist naturopaths to remain current with their practice and grow their knowledge throughout their careers.
+This includes setting out quality assurance and continuing education programs, and practice hour requirements.

-- Investigate complaints against Naturopathic Doctors, and conduct hearings as needed for possible professional misconduct or incompetence.
+- Investigate complaints against naturopaths and conduct hearings as needed for possible professional misconduct or incompetence.